pratik668/Breast_Cancer_Detection/README.md

 The experimental study is based on the Wisconsin Breast Cancer database from the UC Irvine Machine Learning Repository.
 [Dataset link](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin)

 The Breast Cancer database was obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
 It contains 699 instances, 458 (65.5%) benign and 241 (34.5%) malignant cases.
-Each case is characterized by 9 attributes as described by Table I and two classes (benign and malignant).
+Each case is characterized by 9 attributes and two classes (benign and malignant).

 Attributes and domains are as follows:
  1. Clump Thickness: 1 – 10